l0ssl3ssn3ss/Cloud-Crypto-Mining/README.md

 # Cloud-Crypto-Mining
 This repo was made for fun.
-Its contains a guide to mining SUGAR crypto via virtual cloud machines using Ansible.
+It contains a guide to mining SUGAR crypto via virtual cloud machines using Ansible.

 NB:  You will need two or more cloud machines.
 You can set them up with this free $100 credit from [Linode](https://linode.com/seytonic)